AddyMills/RB-Tools/README.md

 Please note, you need all files in the repo for it to work properly.
 All of the scripts rely on the Python files found in the "common" folder.

+## Create Song Package

+Uses various elements of this repository (and DTXTool) to create a song package for converting to RB3 or RB2.
+Currently creates a songs.dta file with all the data from the RB4 song and converts the MIDI from an rbmid to mid.

 ## Lipsync Converter